Light teaching resources

-I love teaching light.
+I love teaching about light.
 Students will come to your lesson with lots of prior knowledge about light, dark and colours.
+Think shadows, rainbows and blue skies.
 This video clip below can be used alongside questioning to help assess students’ prior knowledge – the world is a scary place without a scientific understanding!

 Luminous and non-luminous objects, transparent,translucent and opaque

 Key Stage 3 worksheet on luminous and non-luminous objects.
 Students classify objects as luminous and non-luminous, and opaque, translucent and transparent.
 Students then draw ray diagrams to show how we see luminous and non-luminous objects and finally show light interacts with different materials.
 (PDF)